1995 Belarusian referendum: Domestic

 According to Mikhail Pastukhov, a former judge of the Constitutional Court of Belarus, the referendum are "invalid from the legal point of view and should be abolished".
 He agrees with the point that numerous issues related to national history, traditions, culture and language were put to the referendum in violation of the Constitution of the Republic of Belarus.
 According to Pastukhov, Pahonia and the white-red-white flag remain the state symbols of Belarus de jure.

 International

 The Russian State Duma issued a statement supporting the official results of the referendum.

-The OSCE Parliamentary Assembly stated that the referendum violated international standards and noted concerns over governmental control over the media, interference with the voting process, and obstacles to the opposition's activities.
+The OSCE Parliamentary Assembly stated that the referendum violated international standards and expressed concerns over what it described as governmental control over the media, interference with the voting process, and obstacles to the opposition's activities.
 The US Department of State also criticized the Belarusian government over the referendum.

 Aftermath

 The decrees about the new state flag and new coat of arms were signed by Lukashenko on 7 July 1995.